substance/chef-tutorial/001-Preparations.md

 $ vagrant plugin install vagrant-vbox-snapshot
 ```

-# Cache Ubuntu 12.04 64bit Box
+## Caching

-As you might use the very same virtual machine for all your clients and servers
+As we will use one common base image for all client and server virtual machines
-it is useful to have the Vagrant box on your local disk.
+it is useful to fetch that Vagrant box onto your local disk.

 ```
 $ vagrant box add precise64 http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_ubuntu-12.04_chef-provisionerless.box